-Wilma Mankiller, Cherokee chief

 Personal productivity writer David Allen (of Getting Things Done) often asks people working on a project to write down two things: the ultimate goal of the project, and the next step they need to take in order to make progress on that project.
 We've defined the goal.
 For most people, the obstacle is that next step.
 Thousands of people write to us or ask us at talks and conferences: "But what do I do now?"

-You can join Deep Green Resistance if you're ready, volunteer for DGR if you want to help with any of our projects, or work on your own.
+You can volunteer for DGR if you want to help with any of our projects, or work on your own.
 To that end, here is a not-even-remotely-exhaustive list of some aboveground entry points to the grand strategy, a few ways of getting started or expanding your resistance activity, out of the thousands of options available.

 Material support is the lifeblood of a healthy resistance movement.